 Now imagine, for a moment, that you are a toddler with Down syndrome.
 You don’t understand the world very well yet.
 And when you’re taken to a different house, this giant beast approaches you.
 You don’t know what it is.
 But it puts its enormous hairy paws on you, opens its mouth to reveal long sharp teeth, and begins tasting your face.

 Naturally, you come to certain conclusions.

-And Katie was a tiny child with a limited grasp of English, so no amount of adult reassurance could convince her that she was safe from the huge creature that knew what she tasted like.
-So whenever Katie saw an animal, she would climb the nearest trusted adult (usually Dad) crying “No eat!
+And Stella was a tiny child with a limited grasp of English, so no amount of adult reassurance could convince her that she was safe from the huge creature that knew what she tasted like.
+So whenever Stella saw an animal, she would climb the nearest trusted adult (usually Dad) crying “No eat!
 “No eat!”

 These types of events leave impressions on people.
 And so, you may not be surprised if I tell you that animals (especially large or out-of-control ones) make my sister a little nervous.

 I also have another story.
 It’s about the time my sister was chased by an overeager dog.
 I have decided that, because it was a very upsetting event for her, I will not be sharing the details on the internet.
 But I’ll tell you how I responded.

 As the gleeful dog chased my terrified sister, I ran around too in case that would make it chase me instead, simultaneously shouting “No!” and “Sit!” in the hopes that something, anything would get the dog to leave her alone.
 Upon reflection, I’m sure these mixed signals were very confusing to the dog.

 (Don’t worry: the dog’s owner ran over and stopped the dog, and my sister now knows to stand still and watch her feet if she wants an overexcited dog to leave her alone.
 My sister is also okay with me sharing this.)

 Now, let’s talk about the way that I tell these stories: